-This course is designed for Toyota dealership technicians and students who desire to become Toyota dealership technicians.
+This course is designed for Toyota dealership technicians and students that desire to become Toyota dealership technicians.
 The course is designed to provide the student with an understanding of electrical terms, circuit concepts, and diagnostic techniques through the use of classroom instruction and hands-on training.
-Digital multi-meter usage is stressed, with the students urged to bring their own meter.
-Instruction is given in wiring repair with time allotted for supervised practice.
-Also, batteries, starting, and charging systems are covered in depth to insure accurate diagnosis and repair of those systems.
-This course will emphasize: basic automotive circuit operation, circuit diagnosis, proper equipment usage for electrical circuit diagnosis, proper soldering techniques, wire and connector repair, Ohm's Law, circuit value conversions, wiring schematic interpretation, introduction to semi-conductors, vehicle body circuits including lighting, power windows and blower motor circuits, concluding with an in-depth study of starting and charging systems.
+Digital multi-meter usage is stressed.
+Instruction is given in wiring repair, batteries, starting, and charging systems.
+This course will emphasize: basic automotive circuit operation, circuit diagnosis, electrical circuit diagnosis, soldering techniques, wire and connector repair, Ohm's Law, circuit value conversions, wiring schematic interpretation, introduction to semi-conductors, and vehicle body circuits.

-AUTO HVAC SYS TOYOTA 750
+AUTOMOTIVE HVAC SYSTEMS TOYOTA 750 1 1

-This course is designed for Toyota dealerships technicians and students who desire to become Toyota dealership technicians.
+This course is designed for Toyota dealership technicians and students that desire to become Toyota dealership technicians.
 This course is designed to provide the student with a sound knowledge of the theory and repair of Toyota heating and air conditioning systems.
 Before taking this course, the student should have a basic knowledge of automotive and electrical equipment, and experience with common shop tools and techniques.
 The instructor will demonstrate Toyota HVAC system diagnosis, servicing, and repair techniques.
 Hands-on practice will enable the students to apply these concepts and procedures to Toyota vehicles.
 Special emphasis is placed on the safety aspects related to heating and air conditioning service.
-Information covered in this course should assist the student in reaching a level of understanding that is necessary to pass the ASE (A-7) Certification test in this area.
+The student will complete two hours of out-of-class assignments and answer review questions.

-ELECL/ELECC TERMINALS AND CONNEC 1 1
+ELECTRICAL/ELECTRONIC TERMINALS 1 1 AND CONNECTORS